5and5/BO2-Remix/README.md

 ### Special Rounds
 * Panzers will come every 4 rounds on solo and coop
 * Generator zombies can come every 4 rounds
-* Generator zombies come will come the same as soon as you turn on 4 or more generators
+* Generator zombies come will come the same round as you turn on 4 or more generators

 ### Weapons
 * Staffs can be upgraded without doing the easter egg steps